 Capital leverage is not your friend.
 Capital leverage can kill your portfolio when you are wrong.
 Therefore, you should limit the use of capital leverage to the amount you are willing to lose after placing the right stops.

 When you open a leveraged position, there are three factors you should consider:

 (i) Your Profit Potential is increased (good news)

 (ii) Your Loss Potential is increased (bad news)

 (iii) Your Trading Cost is also increased (bad news -many forget about it)

 Most traders become so greedy that they open positions by using the maximum available margin.
 What happens next is simple.
-They are forced to narrow their stops in order to limit their loss potential.
+They are forced to narrow their stops to limit their loss potential.
 As they place narrow stop-losses, they get stopped out very often, and lose their money in no time.

 CFD beginners should not use leverage more than 5:1.

 The most difficult thing when trading the financial markets is to control your mind.
 Our brain is based on prehistoric instincts such as fear and over-enthusiasm.
 The only thing that can control your prehistoric brain is discipline and the implementation of a trading system.
 Build your system, and follow it with discipline.
 Make every decision according to facts and figures, not according to your fake instincts.
 Having a system and doing always what is right will help you maintain a positive attitude towards trading.
 When you don’t feel positive, avoid trading.